STB1019/SkullOfSummer/README.md

 # SkullOfSummer

-Learn stuff with less 7-days
+Learn C stuff in less than 7 days :)